 While a psychologist can help your child in many ways, they cannot prescribe medication.
 Child psychiatrists see children to establish and manage the medication portion of their treatment.
 Usually, a child will need to see a psychologist for weekly therapy in addition to their visits with a psychiatrist.

-LifeStance Health specializes in Child And Adolescent Therapy with over 600 locations in 34 states.
+LifeStance Health specializes in Child And Adolescent Therapy with multiple locations in 33 states.
 Services vary by location.

 Find a location near you:

 - New Jersey